riyakansal04/Customer-Sentiment-Analysis/README.md

 - `requirements.txt`: Lists all Python libraries that notebooks depend on.

-- `notebooks/`: Contains Jupyter notebooks with detailed analyses:
 - `USB-C_Charger_Above 60W Training RandomForest,ipynb`: Notebook for training a Random Forest model to analyze sentiment for USB-C chargers with power above 60W.
 - `USB-C_Charger_Above 60W Training XGBT.ipynb`: Notebook for training an XGBoost model to analyze sentiment for USB-C chargers with power above 60W.
 - `USB-C_Charger_Below 60W Training RandomForest.ipynb`: Notebook for training a Random Forest model to analyze sentiment for USB-C chargers with power below 60W.
 - `USB-C_Charger_Below 60W Training XGBT.ipynb`:Notebook for training an XGBoost model to analyze sentiment for USB-C chargers with power below 60W.